Thursday, January 3, 2008

 Cool cookies with chocolate/nuts on top.

-[* I have been using (and still use) Ghiradelli Natural Unsweetened Cocoa, but recently discovered that there is a difference between this and "Dutched" or alkalized cocoa.
+* I have been using (and still use) Ghiradelli Natural Unsweetened Cocoa, but recently discovered that there is a difference between this and "Dutched" or alkalized cocoa.
 This dutching process raises the pH to a neutral 7 or alkaline 8 versus that of cocoa which is distinctly acid with a pH around 5.
 "The result is a cocoa powder with a milder flavor and darker color."
-This discussion in more detail can be found in Harold McGee's On Food and Cooking, pages 705-706.]
+This discussion in more detail can be found in Harold McGee's On Food and Cooking pages 705-706.

-** I learned not to overbeat the hard way.
-In December 2021 I beat until stiff dry peaks formed.
+** December 2021 I learned not to overbeat the hard way.
+I beat until stiff dry peaks formed.
 The mixture was too stiff to accept the cocoa and sugar I tried to fold in and resulted in a watery mix (like the last cookie or two in a normal batch).
-In On Food and Cooking Harold McGee explains the reason, "At the 'stiff peak' stage where the foam is still glossy but now retains a well-defined edge and clings to the bowl, the foam is approaching 90% air, and the egg liquid has spread so thin that the protein webs in the adjacent bubble walls begin to catch on each other and the bowl surface.
-There's just enough lubrication left for the foam to be creamy and easily mixed with other ingredients. [page 106]
+In On Food and Cooking Harold McGee explains the reason, "Glossy Soft Peaks and Stiff Peaks At the "soft peak" stage, when glossy foam edges retain some shape but droop, and when the foam doesn't yet cling to the bowl, the somewhat coarse bubbles are still lubricated by plenty of liquid, which would quickly drain to the bottom of the bowl.
+At the 'stiff peak' stage where the foam is still glossy but now retains a well-defined edge and clings to the bowl, the foam is approaching 90% air, and the egg liquid has spread so thin that the protein webs in the adjacent bubble walls begin to catch on each other and the bowl surface.
+There's just enough lubrication left for the foam to be creamy and easily mixed with other ingredients." (page 106).

 Reviewed 5/14/17